max-abe-king/workflows/data_quality_check/README.md

 1. A Treasure Data Account that uses staging tables to update final data tables.

-* A table in your database with the columns 'final_table', 'final_database' and 'staging_table', 'staging_database' that maps one to the other (this table name should be set as the value for the 'tablemap_table' variable in the workflow - include full database.table name).
+2. A table in your database with the columns 'final_table', 'final_database' and 'staging_table', 'staging_database' that maps one to the other (this table name should be set as the value for the 'tablemap_table' variable in the workflow - include full database.table name).

+__EXAMPLE__
 |final_table    |final_database    |staging_table   |staging_database   |
 |:-------------:|:----------------:|:--------------:|:-----------------:|
 |example_final  |example_final_db  |example_stage    |example_stageDB   |